Shoshie-coding/the-enchanted-forest/README.md

 Throughout the game, I've included several error and exception handling features that notifies users when they made a wrong input and give them the option to make a correct input, otherwise they're sent to the beginning of the game.
 ![Error handling](assets/images/error-handling-feature.png)

+- **Colorama styles**
+- I've implemented the Colorama module to make the screen more user friendly and to provide a visual feedback for the User.
+For the main story lines I've chosen CYAN color.
+When User input is requested, I've used Bright Yellow, that contrasts with the other colors and it catches User attention to focus on the task at hand.
+For the game_over function, I've selected red color For the win_game function, I've selected Magenta color.